-Costs that are related directly to the successful acquisition of new or renewal policies or contracts are deferred and recorded as DAC.
+Costs that are related directly to the successful acquisition of new or renewal policies or contracts are deferred and recorded as deferred acquisition costs ("DAC").
 These costs are principally agent and broker remuneration, premium taxes and certain underwriting expenses.
 All other acquisition costs are expensed as incurred and included in operating costs and expenses.